Health Insurance FAQ

 Here is an overview of these costs:

 Choosing the best plan really depends on your personal circumstances.
 An independent agent in the Trusted Choice network who specializes in health insurance can help you navigate the many options and find the most sensible and affordable plan for your needs.

 Health insurance helps you to manage the costs of your family's care, including regular doctor's visits and unexpected illnesses and injuries.

 Health insurance coverage may seem expensive, but if you compare your premiums to the cost of surgery and other medical procedures out of pocket, there’s no question that healthcare insurance premiums are far lower in cost.
 Also, having adequate health insurance can help you live a healthier, longer life.

 By contrast, if you are uninsured, you’re less likely to visit the doctor.
-The cost of a routine examination for the uninsured can be costly and can be a disincentive to get routine physicals and take charge of your good health.
+The cost of a routine examination for the uninsured can be costly and can be a disincentive to take charge of your good health.